FredHutch/easybuild-life-sciences/docs/vendorsoftware.md

     - nanoplotter - Plotting functions of Oxford Nanopore sequencing data
     - NanoStat - Calculate statistics for Oxford Nanopore sequencing data and alignments
     - pauvre - Tools for plotting Oxford Nanopore and other long-read data.
+    - Porechop - Porechop is a tool for finding and removing adapters from Oxford Nanopore reads.
+Adapters on the ends of reads are trimmed off, and when a read has an adapter in its middle, it is treated as chimeric and chopped into separate reads.
+Porechop performs thorough alignments to effectively find adapters, even at low sequence identity.

 ### PacBio
  - bam2fastx - Conversion of PacBio BAM files into gzipped fasta and fastq files, including splitting of barcoded dat.